AndiBrunner/logstash-buildpack/README.md

 #### Logstash

 The `Logstash` file in the root directory of the app is required.
-It is used by the buildpack to detect if the app is in fact a
+It is used by the buildpack to detect if the app is in fact a Logstash app.
-Logstash app.
 Furthermore it allows to configure the buildpack / the deployment of the app in yaml format.

-The follow settings are allowed:
+The following settings are allowed:

 * `log-level`: Log level, "Info" or "Debug".
 Defaults to "Info"